Abhishek1005-DB/Diabeties-Prediction/README.md

 - NumPy
 - Matplotlib
 - Seaborn
 - Jupyter Notebook
-- Power BI (Optional for dashboard)

 ---

-## 📂 Dataset

-The dataset contains:
-- User ID
-- Subscription Type
-- Monthly Revenue
-- Join Date
-- Last Payment Date
-- Country
-- Age
-- Gender
-- Device
-- Plan Duration
+## 📈 Insights & Business Impact

+- Identified glucose and BMI as major factors affecting diabetes
+- Helps in early prediction and preventive healthcare
+- Supports doctors in faster decision-making
+- Can be used in healthcare apps for risk assessment
+- Improves patient awareness and reduces long-term treatment costs

 ---

-## 📈 Insights & Business Impact

-- Helps optimize pricing strategies
-- Identifies high-value customer segments
-- Improves retention strategies
-- Enables targeted marketing campaigns
-- Supports better user experience based on device usage

 ---